ethstorage/es-node/docs/archiver/archiver-guide-sepolia-sync-gamma.md

 ### Verify OP Node

-After stated, the op node will finish sync with other node via p2p very quickly.
+After starting, the op node will finish syncing with other node via p2p very quickly.
 You can check if the node is correctly synced by comparing the latest block numbers:

 ```bash
 cast bn -r http://127.0.0.1:8545